igorralexsander/aws-advanced-training/ec2/README.md

 Set the DeleteOnTermination attribute to False using the command line - If the instance is already running, you can set DeleteOnTermination to False using the command line.

 You can set the DeleteOnTermination attribute to False when you launch a new instance.
 It is not possible to update this attribute of a running instance from the AWS console.

+## ENI Atach

+Best practices for configuring network interfaces You can attach a network interface to an instance when it's running (hot attach), when it's stopped (warm attach), or when the instance is being launched (cold attach).